The Yummy Life

 Pretty-in-Pink Popcorn Party Mix

-Step-by-step photos for making Pretty-in-Pink
+Step-by-step photos for making

 In place of the white chips you can use pink Wilton candy melts that are already colored; although the colors aren't as vibrant.
 You can also omit the food coloring entirely--use plain white melted chips and rely on M&Ms and sprinkles to add color to the mix.

-NOTE about food coloring.
+• NOTE about food coloring.
 If you want to color melted baking chips or candy and maintain a thinner drizzling consistency, you need to use an oil based food coloring.
 This isn't commonly found in grocery stores.
-The more common water based food coloring will cause the melted chips to thicken to a paste.
+The more common water based food coloring will cause the melted chips to seize and thicken to a paste.
 It can be used, but you have to assemble the mix differently.
 See my Game Day Popcorn Party Mix post for an explanation.

 ingredients